SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 The brain interprets this data as a threat to survival and it responds by issuing commands that would make it possible for the whole of you—your musculoskeletal and cardiovascular system together—to surmount the current challenge should it ever present itself again.

 The brain might order an improvement in the neural communication between it and your muscles.

 This is normally what happens during the early stages of your strength training, or when you perform an exercise or movement your body is unaccustomed to.

 The sum effect of these neurological adaptations is that the muscles become stronger without becoming larger.

 But these neurological improvements can only drive strength adaptations so far.
-After a certain point, the brain may order that new muscle be made and that is a process call hypertrophy.
+After a certain point, the brain may order that new muscle be made and that is a process call **hypertrophy**.

 Just as the tensile strength of a rope or cable increases in proportion to increases in its cross sectional area so to does the strength of a muscle increase as it grows larger, through an increase in the cross sectional area of its fibers.